Exercises and associated data

 Check here to see a mathematical description of the model

 Here the term \(z_t\) captures autocorrelated latent residuals, which are modelled using an AR1 process.
-In brms, the AR coefficients are restricted to the interval \([-1,1]\) to ensure the dynamic process is stationary.
+The AR coefficients are restricted to the interval \([-1,1]\) to ensure the dynamic process is stationary.

 View the model’s summary, and notice how there are now summaries for the residual autoregressive parameters as well